benyblack/rest-mock-core/README.md

 ```

 ## More
-There is some options to manage requests better:
+There are some options to manage requests better:
 ```
 mockServer.Config.Get("/test/123").Send("It Really Works!");
 mockServer.Config.Post("/havij/123").Send("It Not Works!", 503);